opentensor/developer-docs/docs/subnet-pages/subnet-2.md

 ## Description

-The purpose of the Omron subnet is to provide verified AI inferences to optimize staking and re-staking yields.
+The purpose of the Omron subnet is to provide verified AI inferences in order to optimize staking and re-staking yields.

-Omron allows a variety of yield optimization models to be hosted and run against the network while being zk-verified.
+Omron allows a variety of yield optimization models to be hosted and run against the Bittensor network while being zk-verified.

-Specifically, this subnet enhances the Bittensor network as a whole by providing external uses for protocols outside the Bittensor ecosystem; thereby amplifying bittensor’s mission throughout a variety of external networks.
+In specific, this subnet enhances the Bittensor network by providing utility to protocols and networks outside the Bittensor ecosystem.
+As a result, this subnet amplifies Bittensor’s mission throughout a variety of such external protocols and networks.

-As well, this subnet provides internal uses for guiding bittensor users towards the most profitable validators to delegate to which benefits delegators and thereby the network as a whole.
+Furthermore, this subnet provides internal benefits by guiding Bittensor users towards the most profitable validators to delegate to.
+This, in turn, benefits delegators and thereby benefits the Bittensor network as a whole.

 ## Subnet owner